balxor/rox/scripts/README.md

 Copies known refine-related bundles from hashed filenames into readable logical filenames.

-This is useful when preparing original client files for documentation, review, or upload.
+This script is useful when preparing source bundles for documentation, review, or upload.

-### Core Bundles
+### Core Refine Bundles

 | Logical Name             | Physical Hash Filename                    |
 | ------------------------ | ----------------------------------------- |